Our Experts

 Dr. Soldati is an expert veterinary pathologist with a broad experience in experimental, toxicologic and diagnostic pathology.

 She obtained her D.V.M. degree at the University of Milan, Italy in 1999.
-After working in a combined residency program of the University of Milan, Italy and Bern, Switzerland, she obtained the ECVP diploma and the Ph.D in pathology of genetically engineered mice as a model of human cancer both in 2005.
+After working in a combined residency program of the University of Milan, Italy and Bern, Switzerland, she obtained the ECVP Diploma and the PhD in pathology of genetically engineered mice as a model of human cancer, both in 2005.

-She worked in academia (University of Milan, Mouse and Animal Pathology Laboratory (MAPLab) and University of Bern), pharmaceutical company and private diagnostic lab, gaining experience in all fields of pathology, from efficacy and toxicological studies in laboratory animals and evaluation of novel gene therapies in genetically engineered animals to spontaneous diseases in laboratory and domestic animals and AI development projects for digital pathology.
-Thanks to her entrepreneurial background and experience as a member of international companies’ bodies, Dr. Soldati has an interpretive and problem-solving approach to issues arising in preclinical development and experimental medicine.
+She worked in academia (University of Milan, Mouse and Animal Pathology Laboratory (MAPLab) and University of Bern), pharmaceutical company and private diagnostic lab, gaining experience in all fields of pathology, from efficacy and toxicological studies in laboratory animals and evaluation of novel gene therapies in genetically engineered animals to spontaneous diseases in laboratory and domestic animals.
+She has also a broad experience in AI development for Digital Pathology.

 Eric van Esch is a Board Certified Toxicologic Pathologist with over 35 years of experience in the field of toxicologic pathology in the pharmaceutical industry and in various CRO settings.
 He has experience in a broad range of toxicity studies, varying from short term to carcinogenicity studies, and from studies in rodents to studies in dogs, minipigs and non-human primates, using different routes of administration.
 In addition to toxicologic pathology, he also gained experience in the field of clinical pathology for several years.